 Because this was an active rail line, the work took place predominately at night for minimal disruption to traffic.
 Depending on the Owner’s traffic demands, train schedules and grout crew schedules were sequenced and scheduled on a weekly, daily, and sometimes hourly basis.

-Following each shift, all equipment and materials required removal from site.
+Following each shift, all equipment and materials required removal from the site.
 This required all drilling, grouting, and support equipment to be assembled on separate rail-mounted carts and conveyed in and out of the tunnels with Hy-rail trucks.
-These carts were purpose built in-house to effectively accommodate the proper staging of the crew, equipment, materials, and supplies.
+These carts were purpose-built in-house to effectively accommodate the proper staging of the crew, equipment, materials, and supplies.